As the various issues caused by our use of fossil fuels come to light, more is being done to find suitable alternatives.

 While biomass fuels are natural, they are also not as efficient as processed fossil fuels, like petroleum and gasoline.

-In fact, biodiesel and comparable biofuels are often combined with small amounts of fossil fuels to make them more effective.
+In fact, biodiesel and comparable biofuels are often combined with small amounts of fossil fuels so that they will work in internal combustion engines.

 7. It’s Under Development